-She released her first novella, KNOCK KNOCK, in 2021, and her short stories have been featured in Twisted Pulp magazine and the upcoming anthology Into the Forest from Black Spot Books.
+She released her first novella, KNOCK KNOCK, in 2021, and her second book, TALES MY GRANDMOTHER TOLD ME, in 2022.
+Her short stories and poetry have been featured in various magazines and anthologies.

-Heather lives with her husband, five kids, and a small menagerie of animals in a century-old house (likely haunted) in a tiny town in Oklahoma.
+Heather lives in a century-old house (likely haunted) in a tiny town in Oklahoma.

 “On a dark night, in an old house, at the top of a tall hill, Millie Carver woke with a start.
 She didn’t sleep much these days, but she didn’t seem to be much awake, either.
 For her, the days and nights passed in one long unending solitude, light and dark merging together till her entire world took on a sort of twilit glow, till time itself seemed to slow and stretch and her mind wandered.”

 KNOCK KNOCK is Heather Miller’s debut novella, a modern Gothic ghost story that will bring tears to your eyes and cold chills down your spine.

 When I was a child, my grandmother told us stories.
 Stories of monsters and bogeymen, dangerous encounters and strange occurrences.
 Stories perfect for cold autumn nights and campfire tales.
 Now I’m sharing those stories with you.

 TALES MY GRANDMOTHER TOLD ME is Heather Miller’s first short story collection.

 Enjoy “The Far Field”, Heather’s haunting, gothic tale of love and betrayal in THESE LINGERING SHADOWS, an anthology from Last Waltz Press.